Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Conclusion

 \section{Conclusion}

-This work discusses necessary and sufficient conditions for the existence of Koopman eigenfunctions.
+This work investigates ways to broaden the use of tools from Koopman theory for the analysis of local and nonlocal PDE's emerging in image and signal processing.
+We focus on evolution of smoothing processes with possible phase transitions in the dynamics, inherent in zero-homogeneous operators.
+We discuss necessary and sufficient conditions for the existence of Koopman eigenfunctions.
 We examine \ac{KMD}, system reconstruction, global linearity, controllability, and observability through Koopman theory.
 These insights highlight some limitations of \ac{DMD}.
+With the technique of time state-space mapping, we show how conservation laws emerge naturally from any \ac{KEF}.
+In addition, we justify the approximation of \ac{EDMD} based on this mapping.

-\acl{DMD} accurately evaluates \ac{KMD} as long as \acp{KEF} are linear combinations of the observations and \ac{KMD} is finite-dimensional.
+The classical \ac{DMD} accurately evaluates \ac{KMD} as long as \acp{KEF} are linear combinations of the observations and \ac{KMD} is finite-dimensional.
 However, \ac{DMD} has clear limitations in four different settings: 1) The typical decay profile of the system is not exponential; 2) One Koopman mode is associated with multiple eigenvalues; 3) There is an equilibrium point in the time interval $I$; 4) Koopman modes do not exist for all $t$ in $I$.
 Another limitation emerges when the dynamic $P$ is in $C^0$ almost everywhere.
 In this case, some of the modes might vanish at different times, as we see in the total-variation flow.

 We suggest a new type of decomposition to overcome these fundamental problems.
 It is based on inverse time state-space mapping of injective curves.
 We implement this method using overcomplete dictionaries of monotone profiles, typical to the dynamics.
-This decomposition coincides with a basic assumption of \ac{DMD} -- the data can be sparsely represented.
+This decomposition coincides with a basic assumption of \ac{DMD} -- a flow can be sparsely represented by a few dominant modes.
+We show our decomposition yields Koopman modes.
+This work can lead to many interesting connections between decomposition, signal representation, nonlinear PDE's and their relation to Koompan theory.

 {\bf{List of Symbols}}